IWC - The International Watch CompanyCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Back to the top of the page.

-Before 1978 IWC bought in all the cases used for their watches from outside suppliers, Swiss watch case makers such as Borgel, Eggly & Cie, Jules Blum and Wyss & Cie.
+Before 1978 IWC bought all the cases used for their watches from outside suppliers, Swiss watch case makers such as Borgel, Eggly & Cie, Jules Blum and Wyss & Cie.
 In 1978 the Porsche Design watch with titanium case caused a problem because none of IWC's case suppliers could fabricate titanium cases.
-So IWC went out and bought machinery and set up a case fabrication in Neuhausen.
+So IWC went out and bought machinery and set up a case fabrication in Neuhausen am Rheinfall.
 Titanium needs to be machined carefully because in the form of swarf, metal shavings, titanium is a significant fire hazard.
 In addition to titanium, IWC also produces its own cases in steel, gold and platinum.
 Thanks to Michael Friedberg for information about the Neuhausen factory, which is described in detail by Michael at The Art And Science Of Casemaking.